Tuttu7/Spelling-Checker-/README.md

-# Spelling-Checker-
-A simple script to find if the spelling of a given word is correct
+### A simple script to find if the spelling of a given word is correct

 ### This script requires ispell package in the linux based systems.
 To install it on Ubuntu based systems :
 ```